-San Francisco-based DocuSign, a major provider of electronic signature technology, has recently admitted that they have been successfully targeted by hackers.
+San Francisco-based DocuSign, has recently admitted that they have been successfully targeted by hackers.
 An alert posted to the company’s website states that a “non-core system” has been breached, resulting in the theft of client email addresses.
 A complete forensic analysis was conducted, and DocuSign was able to confirm that the email addresses were the only information that was accessed.
-Client personal data, passwords, and customer documents are still secure.
+Client personal data, passwords, and client documents are still secure.

 Armed with these email addresses, hackers have rolled out a malicious email campaign with the subject line “Completed: docusign.com – Wire Transfer Instructions for recipient-name Document Ready for Signature.”
 These emails provide the target with a link to a downloadable Word document that contains malware.

 This campaign came to the attention of DocuSign earlier this month, but at the time the company believed that the hackers were simply using DocuSign branding and headers in their emails.
 With the discovery of the breach, it’s now clear that the hackers are targeting DocuSign clients specifically.

 As with any malicious email campaign, there are signs to watch out for when checking your inbox that will tip you off to a suspicious message.
 In this particular case, DocuSign advises clients to keep an eye out for any email that:

 - Arrives when you are not expecting a document in need of your signature

 - Contains spelling errors, such as docusgn.com or docus.com

 - Directs you to a link that starts with anything other than https://www.docusign.com or https://www.docusign.net

 - Asks you to open a PDF, Office document, or ZIP file